lesaffrejb-beep/drone-night-clip/DEBUG_LOADING_ISSUE.md

 - #splash-buttons
 - #splash-controls

-✅ Dependency checker in index.html waits for all THREE.js classes before loading app.js
+✅ Dependency checker in index.html waits for all THREE.js classes before loading the main module

 ### 3. Pushed Changes
 All debugging code is now on branch: `claude/drone-night-clip-setup-011CUTT6Cgh6zx5Jenf6PeMX`